Skip naar de inhoud

 The Model Protocol for Post-mortem Organ and Tissue Donation is a publication of the Dutch Transplant Foundation (NTS).

 All rights reserved.
-No part of this publication may be reproduced, in any form or by any means, without prior permission from the Dutch Transplant Foundation.
+Nothing from this publication may be reproduced, in any form or by any means, without prior permission from the Dutch Transplant Foundation.

-The publication was released in collaboration with: the Ministry of Health, Welfare and Sport, (various working groups within) the Dutch Transplantation Society, and the Dutch Society for Intensive Care.
+This publication was produced in collaboration with: the Ministry of Health, Welfare and Sport, (various working groups within) the Dutch Transplantation Society and the Dutch Society for Intensive Care.

-This publication was made possible in part thanks to financial support from the Ministry of Health, Welfare and Sport.
+This publication was made possible in part by financial support from the Ministry of Health, Welfare and Sport.